-This course is the second part to Introduction to Moral theories in Bioethics I.
+Introduction to Moral theories in Bioethics II

 Often legislation is based on the consensus of the majority feeling of a group of people rather than on solid philosophical and theological arguments.
 This frequently leads to superficial legislation with short term benefits for a group of people, but long-term misery for all.
 The author of this book provides us with a foundation upon which healthy legislation can be built.